NSIA posts N44.34bn income in 2018 – The Sun Nigeria

 Uche Usim, Abuja

-Despite increased volatility in international markets, the Nigeria Sovereign Investment Authority, the manager of Nigeria’s sovereign wealth fund, on Monday released its 2018 financial year results where it posted a total comprehensive income of N44.34 billion.
+Despite increased volatility in international markets, the Nigeria Sovereign Investment Authority, managers of Nigeria’s Sovereign Wealth Fund, on Monday released its 2018 financial year results where it posted a total comprehensive income of N44.34 billion.
 The result was higher than N27.93 billion posted in 2017.

-It also said its total assets recorded a growth of 16% to N617.70 billion as against N533.88 billion posted in the previous year, even as it denied carrying out shady recruitments.
+It also said its total assets recorded a growth of 16 per cent to N617.70 billion as against N533.88 billion posted in the previous year, even as it denied carrying out shady recruitments.

-Speaking at a media briefing in Abuja, the Managing Director of NSIA, Mr. Uche Orji, the Authority’s investment strategy proved robust with headline numbers maintaining a favourable trajectory across the three funds – The Stabilisation Fund, Future Generations Fund, and Nigeria Infrastructure Fund.
+Speaking at a media briefing in Abuja, the Managing Director of NSIA, Mr Uche Orji, said the Authority’s investment strategy proved robust with headline numbers maintaining a favourable trajectory across the three funds – The Stabilisation Fund, Future Generations Fund and Nigeria Infrastructure Fund.

 “Presidential Fertiliser Initiative recorded increased output with approximately 12 million bags of fertiliser produced to date with a total of 18 blending plants participating.